jacowu823/jacowu823/README.md

 👋 Hi, I’m Jaco Wu, a MSc Applied Data Science and Statistics graduate at the University of Exeter.

-👀 I’m interested in Data Science/ Data Analysis

-🔧 I'm familar with python and R
+🔧 I'm a Data Scientist and familar with python and R

-🌱 I’m currently learning SQL

 📫 How to reach me ...
          @Linkedin:  www.linkedin.com/in/kwan-ho-wu-jaco